 Water Use Definitions

 Water use consists of two processes that can occur separately or in sequence: withdrawal and consumption.
 Water is withdrawn when it is removed from a water body.
 Withdrawn water is not necessarily lost water, as it may be returned to its original source in a manner that complies with environmental law and regulations.
-Water is consumed when it either ceases to exist as a liquid through evaporation or is not fit to be returned directly to its original source.
+Water is consumed when it ceases to exist as a liquid through evaporation.

 Water Consumption by Economic Sector